cocos2d/cocos2d-x-docs/en/editors_and_tools/prebuilt_libraries.md

 ### Generating The Prebuilt Libraries For Use
 Prebuilt libraries are available on *iOS*, *macOS*, *Android* and *Win32*

 In-order to use the prebuilt libraries in your projects you need to compile them.
 This assumes that you already haave a working Cocos2d-x installation.
-If you do not, please refer to [../installation/]().
+If you do not, please refer to our [installation guides](../installation/).

 Some examples:
 ```cpp